icariohealth/.github/README.md

 Inputs & Secrets:

-- aws_ecr_account: One of 'DT', 'WE', 'CR', or 'Iridium' ('Iridium' not yet implemented)
 - dockerfile_folder: folder within the repository where the `Dockerfile` can be found
 - hado_ignores: list of space-separated hado rules to ignore
+- aws_account_id: the aws account id where we'll pull the ECR image from
 - action_ref: the branch of the github actions repository to clone (defaults to main)
-- ecr_path: the path to the ECR registry, example: 'novu/ci-cache`
-- docker_image_name: the name of the image.
-The full name of the AWS ECR registry is expected to be `$ecr_path/$docker_image_name`.
+- ecr_registry: the name of the ecr registry
 - docker_image_tag: the tag indicating a specific version/image to scan
 - ci_token: github token with permissions to clone the github-actions repository
 - twistlock_key_id: twistlock key identifier
 - twistlock_key: twistlock key/password
+- aws_access_key_id: AWS access key id used to authenticate with ECR
+- aws_access_key: AWS access key used to authenticate with ECR
+- aws_region: AWS region used to authenticate with ECR

 Example Use: